Atenolol (a-TEN-oh-lol), Chlorthalidone (klor-THAL-i-done)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to atenolol, chlorthalidone, sulfa drugs, or other blood pressure medicines (such as metoprolol, propranolol).
-You should not use this medicine if you are pregnant or if you have certain heart problems.
+Do not use this medicine if you have had an allergic reaction to atenolol, chlorthalidone, or a sulfonamide (sulfa drugs).
+Do not use this medicine if you are pregnant, are not able to urinate, or if you have certain heart problems.
 Talk with your doctor about what these heart problems are.

 How to Use This Medicine